19 and a half years, they still don't trust me to execute the programming format.

 So what do you think about the Packers?

-I mean, I'm surprised they're this far, and of course I love Brett Favre.
+I mean, I'm surprised they're this far.

-Uh they didn't have a power running back, they didn't think they ended up with one.
+They didn't think they ended up with one.

-Uh Packers are a great lesson here that you should not overspend for a running back in the NFL.
+Packers are a great lesson here that you should not overspend for a running back in the NFL.

 Their guy is like a walk-on free agent.

-Willie Parker for the Steelers, the same thing, a walk on free agent was not drafted.
+Willie Parker for the Steelers, the same thing, a walk-on free agent was not drafted.

-And he up until the time he broke his uh his leg in a Rams game in a cheap artificial turf in St. Louis.
+And he, up until the time he broke his leg in a Rams game in that cheap artificial turf in St. Louis, he was the NFL's leading rusher.

-So there were a lot of surprises.
+There were a lot of surprises.

 And I find it fascinating.